 Education is devolved — each UK nation runs its own system.
 Key differences include the curriculum, qualifications, and inspection bodies.

-Search by postcode to find nearby schools with Ofsted ratings, catchment distances, admissions data, and more.
+Search by postcode to find nearby schools with inspection ratings, catchment distances, admissions data, and more.